 Sats are the smallest denomination of Bitcoin.
 Just like there are 100 pennies in 1 dollar, there are 100,000,000 sats in 1 Bitcoin.
 On Stacker News, all Bitcoin payments and balances are denominated in sats.

-No. Every new user gets two free posts and five free comments after joining the site.
+No. Every new user gets up to two free posts and five free comments after joining the site.
 Many users have earned enough sats from their first few posts and comments to continue posting on the site indefinitely without ever depositing their own funds.

 After a user has used all their free posts and comments, each post and comment requires a small fee to prevent spam and to encourage quality contributions.

 Post and comment fees start at 1 sat.